Diagnostic Radiology Residency Program at HCA Florida Aventura Hospital

 For more information, please contact our program coordinator.

 Aventura Hospital's Diagnostic Radiology Residency Program is a four-year training program culminating in candidates who will be eligible for certification by the American Board of Radiology.

-Aventura Hospital and our integrated institutions, HCA Florida Kendall Hospital and HCA Florida Plantation Hospital, provide an educational environment highlighted by 26 fellowship-trained attendings.
+Aventura Hospital and Medical Center and our integrated institution, Kendall Regional Medical Center, provide an educational environment highlighted by 28 fellowship-trained attendings.

 We assign rotations at levels of increasing sophistication and experience.
 Successful completion of our program will enable the trainee to independently perform and interpret diagnostic imaging studies to the highest standards of safety, quality and accuracy.

 The resident will also gain real-world experience in a private practice setting.
 Educational facilities include newly-designed reading rooms at each of the participating sites equipped with individual PACS workstations and ergonomic sit-stand desks.
 Residents attend daily conferences in-person or via state-of-the-art videoconferencing systems at each hospital.
 The annual didactic lecture curriculum is designed to prepare residents for clinical practice and passing the American Board of Radiology's core exam.

 The program offers in-person biweekly instruction in radiation physics, radiation protection and radiation biology, starting in the R1 year.
 During their PGY-4/R-3 year, all residents attend the American Institute for Radiologic Pathology course, which complements the radiologic pathology education in our program.